 One of the first things that come to mind when outsourcing your design needs is budget.
 Between the graphic design services and types of outsourcing you can choose from, how do you put a number on things?
-And why is this pricing so difficult to find?
-Let’s break down the price for graphic design in 2022.
+And why is it so difficult to find a graphic design price list you can rely on?
+We’re here to help you understand how much you need to pay!

 How do you establish a budget if you don’t know the pricing of something?
-A simple Google search will tell you graphic designers charge anywhere between $15 to $150 per hour.
+A simple Google search will tell you that freelance graphic designer rates stand anywhere between $15 to $150 per hour.
 That’s a big ballpark we find ourselves in.

 This wide range of rates mainly has to do with all the factors in play.
 Like, does your designer run their own business?
 Or how many years of experience do they have?
 Will they need any specialized tools to complete your order?
 We could go on for a while.